unixpickle/graphalicious/docs/CHUNK_VIEW.md

 A *ChunkView* whose chunk contains every data point in the data set is called a **complete ChunkView**.
 Naturally, any *ChunkView* can be thought of as part of a wider (or equally wide) complete *ChunkView*.
 A *ChunkView*'s hypothetical distance from the leftmost and rightmost sides of its containing complete *ChunkView* are called its **left offset** and **right offset**, respectively.
 It follows that the formula *left offset + right offset + inherent width* gives the inherent width of any *ChunkView*'s complete *ChunkView*.
 It also follows that the left offset and right offset of any complete *ChunkView* are both 0.

 Animations are an important part of a *ChunkView*'s job.
-At any time, a chunk view can emit an event indicating that its visual properties have been altered.
+Any change to a *ChunkView*'s underlying chunk may trigger an animation.
+During an animation, a *ChunkView* repeatedly emits that its state has changed.
 For example, suppose a new data point is added to the *ChunkView*'s underlying chunk and the corresponding animation involves gradually widening the *ChunkView*.
 In this case, the *ChunkView* would change its inherent width in increments and emit these changes accordingly.

 At any given time, a *ChunkView* may have a greater inherent width than its containing *ContentView*'s viewport width.
 This leads to the idea of a **subregion**, a horizontal region within a *ChunkView*.
 A subregion has two components: a width and a left offset.
 The left offset is the distance in pixels between the beginning of the subregion and the beginning of the *ChunkView*.
 The width of a subregion is how many pixels it takes up, starting from its left offset.

 Since a *ChunkView* knows where individual data points will be drawn, it is responsible for reporting which points will appear in a given subregion.
-In addition, a *ChunkView* must be able to report which data points will be in a subregion after its current animation is complete.
-This makes it possible for the containing *ContentView* to animate various things on its own (such as y-axis labels).
+It must also be able to report the left offset at which the x-axis label for each data point should be placed.
+Since a *ChunkView*'s visual state might be changing during an animation, it must be able to report these pieces of information both during and after an animation.
+In other words, a *ChunkView* must be able to look into the future and predict what it will look like post-animation.
+This makes it possible for the containing *ContentView* to animate various things on its own (such as the x- and y-axis labels).

 The *ChunkView* can receive "pointer" events (normally equivalent to mouse events), allowing user interaction.
 These events can be used for hover effects and click handlers.
 Since the height of a *ChunkView* is determined externally, it must be specified as an argument to the event handlers.
 In addition, since a *ChunkView* can be stretched horizontally, the stretched width may be specified as well.